“The Class A and State Record is 14 Flat Set by Tom Dakin of Whitefish Bay in 1962.”

 The mid-1960’s was a golden era in Wisconsin high school track and field.
 The Class A State Meet moved to Monona Grove in 1963, with its new state-of-the-art Grass-Tex surface.
 Records in all events were shattered by 1966.
 Except for one.
 Any guesses?
 That’s right, the 120 High Hurdles.
 Not only was Dakin’s 14.0 never broken, there were only a couple of 14.2’s run, with 14.3 to 14.5 being a typical State Meet winning time.
 And all of those marks were run on much faster tracks.

-The 14.0 was never close to broken and remained the State record until the switch to meters was made in 1980.
+Through the 1970’s the 14.0 was never close to broken and remained the State record until the switch to meters was made in 1980.
 I cannot think of a superlative that does the 14.0 justice.

 The State Record at 36″ was 14.1, first set by Al Dockery of Madison Central in 1947 and tied by Gene Dix of Marshfield in 1960.
-So in the second year after the switch to 39″, Dakin ran a time better than anything ever run at 36″ in State Meet history.
+So in the second year after the switch to 39″, Dakin ran a time faster than anything ever run at 36″ in State Meet history.
 That is absolutely insane.

 Some version of this 1962 State Meet wire service photo was printed in newspapers throughout the state.
 Assuming that’s the judges stand for the 100 Yard Dash in the background, this was the final hurdle.
 Bill Genszler of Sheboygan North had tied the State record of 14.4 (set by Dakin in 1961) in the trials, and had also finished second to Dakin the year before.
 That’s a rather large lead over a guy who ran fast enough to win the State title in most years.